azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # Pull Requests, Suggestions
 Welcome to any pull requests or suggestions!
-But I hope you are biligual or more(｡•ㅅ•｡)
+I want to this enables Japanese learner of   programming to feel interesting and exciting to learn programming in Japanese, too.